Balachonov/delivery-food/README.md

 ## Demonstration of some project possibilities

-An mail will be sent to your email address when you sign in or order.
+A confirmation email will be sent to your email address when you sign in or order.
 ![Example mail](/src/images/mail.png)

-Page reduction implemented.
+Pagination and sorting by your parameter implemented.

 ```java
 @GetMapping(value = "/persons/{pageNumber}/{pageSize}/{sort}")